 There may be various things that make a woman appear attractive to a man.
-But what makes a woman beautiful goes much deeper than the skin and what we can see with our eyes.
-It depends on what makes a man fall in love with a woman, her personality, her behavior and who she is as a person.
+But what makes a woman beautiful goes much deeper than the skin she is in and what we see with our eyes.
+It depends on what makes a man fall in love with a woman, her personality, her behavior, and who she is as a person.
 Let’s take a look at what exactly makes women beautiful to men.

 As a man with a nineteen-year-old daughter, I am sometimes quite concerned with society’s continuing obsession with beauty, more specifically about our definition and attitudes about a woman’s beauty.

 The messages, for the most part, are fear-based and focused not as much on appreciating beauty as artificially preserving it and hanging onto it.
 The premise is that time and age make a woman less beautiful and that women must sacrifice time, money, and health to conform to an externally dictated standard of beauty.